 All beekeepers within the State of Kentucky are eligible to be certified by making formal application to KSBA and paying the appropriate annual dues.
 The annual dues include membership in KSBA at no extra cost.
 Each local association will receive $3 back for each of its members that become certified.
 The $3 will be paid back to the local associations at the end of each calendar year.
 The labels are for sale to Certified Produces:

 - $7.00 per 500

 - $5.00 for packaging and postage

 Currently application and the purchasing of labels must be by mail to the address below.
-KSBA is working to provide online application, paying of dues and the buying of labels as part of the website rebuild.
+KSBA is working to provide online application, paying of dues and the buying of labels.

 KY Certified Honey Producers memberships are based on annual honey production:

 - For producers of < 250 lbs. $35.00

 - For producers of > 250 lbs. but < 750 lbs. $45.00

 - For producers of > 750 lbs. but < 1250 lbs. $55.00